noclue/openai/README.md

 ## Dependencies

-This project depends on the following packages:
+This project depends on the OpenAI HTTP API.
+No external Go packages are required.

-- GitHub Copilot
-- ChatGPT

 ## Contributing